thejamesgore/ga-projects/GA-Project-3/README.md

 ---

-When a user logs in upon first render of the page one or none of the drop pins on the map will display despite the user having visisted many countries until the user interacts with the map.
+A bug we faced was when a user logs in upon first render of the page one or none of the drop pins on the map will display despite the user having visisted many countries until the user interacts with the map.

 ![Alt text](https://user-images.githubusercontent.com/83005220/147378322-4686b378-a9e5-4d3f-ac0d-a0600102ce8b.gif 'Map Bug')